anti0ch/corpus-library/README.md

 # corpus-library
-A public collection of various corpuses to be used for training predictive linguistic models of all stripes and all flavors.
+A public collection of various corpora to be used for training predictive linguistic models of all stripes and all flavors.

 ## Current datasets: